How to Add a Column to an Existing Table in SQL Using the ALTER TABLE ADD Statement

 Modify the data type of the column

-Note that changing the data type of a column is not always possible.
-If the column is part of a clustered or non-clustered index, or referenced by a foreign key constraint, SQL Server will block direct modifications.
+However, changing the data type of a column is not always possible.
+If the column is part of a clustered or non-clustered index or referenced by a foreign key constraint, SQL Server will block direct modifications.
 To change the data type, you need to drop the index or foreign key constraint, modify the column, and then recreate the index or constraint.
 Alternatively, you can create a new column, migrate the data, rename that column, and drop the original column, as explained earlier.

 To add a new column to an existing SQL Server table using SQL Server Management Studio (SSMS), first, open SSMS and connect to the required database server.
 In Object Explorer, navigate to the database that contains the table where you want to add a new column, expand the database, and right-click the table you want to add a new column to.
 In the context menu that appears, select Design.